 A like and share are only worth something if they convert into customers.
 (That doesn’t happen often.)

-We can set up your articles (blog posts, latest projects, tips or whatever you want to call it) to post to your Facebook page automatically.
+I can set up your articles (blog posts, latest projects, tips or whatever you want to call it) to post to your Facebook page automatically.
 Your shared post includes your article’s main image and a link to your article.

 That way you cover social media in a basic way.